emileFRT/doh-forwarder/README.md

 A simple but resilient pure-Go DNS-over-HTTPS forwarder that streams local DNS requests to any doh provider(s) supporting wireformat (defaut to quad9).
 *"Do one thing and do it well"* - we somewhat try to stick with the [suckless](https://suckless.org) philosophy.
-It can be used to bypass internet service provider's dns services, for privacy improvement, added security (quad9 configuration).
+It can be used to bypass internet service provider's dns services, for privacy improvement, to bypass DNS-based censorship (France 👀), added security (quad9 configuration).

 ## Features
 - Several DOH endpoints possible